 As with an actual Android smartphone, you need to unlock the phone before you can use it (ignore any messages about backup).
 Click on the padlock icon on the AVD and swipe (move the cursor) upwards to unlock the device.
 The screen will change to one shown below.

 Click on the ‘OK’ button and the main home page of the phone will appear (see below).

 Click on the ‘Apps’ button (the center icon at bottom) and the screen will change to one as shown below.

 Click on the ‘OK’ button and all the application software that were included with the AVD will be shown (see below).

-Click on the ‘Debian’ (second item shown) that appears on the AVD’s screen.
-If everything works, the Debian home page will appear (see below).
+Click on the ‘Linux Mint’ that appears to go to the Linux Mint home page.
+If everything works, the Linux Mint home page will appear (see below).

 You can now play around with the Nexus 5 AVD – notice how fast the response is, thanks to Intel’s Virtualization Technology plus Linux’s KVM features.
 You can safely close the AVD by clicking on the ‘x’ on the top right hand of the window.
 You will then be back to the AVD Manager window.